Microck/ReadToUnlock/README.md

-# Quote-Reader
+# ReadToUnlock

 A simple WPF application for reading practice with configurable quotes.
+Initial idea was completely different so just ignore the name, this is a bad project anyways.
+Feel free to steal it or whatever

 ## What it does
 - Displays quotes for reading practice